jmaldon1/Docuhash/README.md

 -Connectivity to the Ethereum blockchain through the Web3 API

--JQuery to provide feedback to the user when using things such as registration form
+-JQuery to provide feedback to the user when using things such as registration form and sending get/post requests to the server

+-MetaMask integrations that allows the user to easily interact with Ethereum Blockchain through their browser

+-Digital Ocean is being used at the hosting service